 Memphis police release photos of homicide suspect

 MEMPHIS, Tenn.
-(WMC) - Memphis police released photos of a suspect in an August shooting death.
+(WMC) - Memphis police are asking the public for assistance identifying a homicide suspect.

-The shooting happened August 31 in the 500 block of E. Frank Avenue.

-The Memphis Police Department says officers arrived at the scene and located a man suffering from a single gunshot wound to the head.
-The victim was pronounced dead at Regional One Hospital.

-The suspect was wearing a blue jacket with a gray hoodie, dark pants, and dark-colored tennis shoes.
-He was armed with an AR pistol.
+A man was found shot in the 1200 block of Bellevue Boulevard November 6 and later died from his injuries.

-Police say the suspect also matches the description of a suspect in several other robberies in the neighborhood.
+Police say the victim was shot by a male suspect in the parking lot of a business.
+After the shooting, the suspect fled in the victim’s 2010 black Nissan Altima and fled north on Bellevue Boulevard.

+Memphis police released photos of the suspect and the victim’s vehicle.
+Police say the car will have some damage to its rear.

-Anyone with information on the suspect’s identity is asked to call Crime Stoppers at 901-528-CASH.
+Anyone with information on the suspect’s identity or the case is asked to call Crime Stoppers at 901-528-CASH.

 Copyright 2021 WMC.
 All rights reserved.